Skip to main content

 Success Criteria

 A first request is complete only when the response can be explained.
 Confirm the selected route family, symbol, response timestamp, payload shape, and request ID.
-If any field is surprising, stop and inspect the generated reference before building abstractions on top.
+If any field is surprising, stop and inspect Endpoint Reference before building abstractions on top.

 When passing the request to another engineer or agent, include the exact curl command and the reason that route family was chosen.
 That avoids repeating the same auth and namespace discovery work.